 Students are required to demonstrate graduate-level reading proficiency in a foreign language prior to completion of the degree.
 Graduate-level proficiency is the ability to understand newspaper and professional journal articles in the field of foreign relations accurately, using standard reference materials.
-Language proficiency can be demonstrated either through a language examination or successful completion of one of the non-credit graduate-level foreign language reading courses offered by Boston University.
+Language proficiency must be demonstrated through a language examination.
+Language exams are offered by the Pardee School Graduate Office several times per year.

 In the case of non-native English speakers who were required to submit a TOEFL score report as part of their application for admission, knowledge of English fulfills this requirement.

 Students are required to obtain training in statistical analysis.
 This requirement can be fulfilled in a variety of ways: